When Does Underwriting Take Place During the Loan Process?

 As a borrower, the best thing you can do is handle these requests as quickly as possible.
 This will help prevent any unwanted delays that might interfere with closing.
 Aside from that, much of the underwriting process is out of your hands.
 You just have to wait for the review process to be completed.

-Disclaimer: This article answers the question: When does mortgage underwriting take place?
-Please note that the lending process can vary from one borrower to the next, for a number of reasons.
-So your process may differ from the one outlined above.
+Disclaimer: The mortgage lending process can vary from one borrower to the next, for a number of reasons.
+Because of this, portions of this guide might not apply to your situation.

 Brandon Cornett